-Developmental psychology refers to developmental stages or phases.
+Developmental psychology refers to developmental stages, or phases.
 This means that from birth to adulthood, the life of a child is divided into specific life phases or periods.
 This phase classification differs from author to author, especially with respect to the names and boundaries of such phases.
 Despite the problems with such classifications, most authors still make use of some sort of phase classification since they have practical value.

 The value of such phase classifications is that a child will exhibit certain typical characteristics in each.
-These characteristics can even be predicted within a particular phase.
+These characteristics can even be predicted for a phase.

-Also, the bases for these phase classifications largely arise from a child as a growing biological organism where his/her growth or maturation manifests itself such that a child will exhibit certain typical characteristics in a particular phase, e.g., a toddler will exhibit certain typical characteristics such as certain ways of playing, stubbornness or resistance, etc. Another typical example often referred to is the age of puberty where girls, on the one hand and boys on the other will exhibit certain typical characteristics.
-These characteristics can be physical, which are related to physical and bodily growth, as well as the sexual development of a pubesent, while there also are developing psychic characteristics such as the critical attitude of a pubescent, unstable emotional feelings where those in puberty sometimes are moody and sometimes more introspective, etc.
+Also, the bases for these phase classifications arise largely from a child as a growing biological organism, where his/her growth or maturation manifests itself such that a child tends to exhibit certain typical characteristics in each phase, e.g., a toddler will exhibit certain typical characteristics, such as certain ways of playing, stubbornness, resistance, etc. Another typical example often referred to is the age of puberty, where girls, on the one hand, and boys, on the other, exhibit certain typical characteristics.
+These characteristics can be physical, which are related to physical and bodily growth, as well as the sexual development of a pubescent, while there also are developing psychic characteristics, such as the critical attitude of a pubescent, unstable emotions, where those in puberty sometimes are moody and sometimes more introspective, etc.

-For convenience, the following phases can be useful from a practical point of view:
+For convenience, the following phases are useful from a practical point of view:

-- 2.3.1 The infant phase, also known as the suckling phase from birth to the end of the first year. - 2.3.2 The toddler phase that includes the period from approximately the beginning of the second year to and with the end of two and a half years. - 2.3.3 The Pre-primary school phase, usually considered as beginning from three to approximately five and a half or six years. - 2.3.4 The phase of a Primary school child from about six or six and a half years to twelve or thirteen years.
-This phase also can be divided into a junior group, consisting of a school beginner up to and including Standard I, and a senior group consisting of Standard II up to and including Standard V. Today Standard V is also being classified as part of high school for practical purposes. - 2.3.5 The Secondary school or puberty phase from thirteen to seventeen years. - 2.3.6 Adolescence, a period from seventeen to about twenty-one.
+- 2.3.1 The infant phase, also known as the suckling phase, from birth to the end of the first year. - 2.3.2 The toddler phase, which includes the period from approximately the beginning of the second year to and with the end of two and a half years. - 2.3.3 The pre-primary school phase, usually considered as beginning from three to approximately five and a half or six years. - 2.3.4 The phase of a primary school child from about six or six and a half years to twelve or thirteen years.
+This phase also can be divided into a junior group, consisting of a school beginner up to and including Standard I, and a senior group consisting of Standard II up to and including Standard V. Today, Standard V is also being classified as part of high school for practical purposes. - 2.3.5 The secondary school or puberty phase from thirteen to seventeen years. - 2.3.6 Adolescence, a period from seventeen to about twenty-one.